 Period homes are full of architectural gems and uncovering original details within the property can completely transform the look and charm of the place.
 If you’re looking to reinstate period features in an older property then it’s best to proceed with caution and always seek professional advice where necessary.
+If you need some essential materials, you can visit Simply Plastics and get a foam board to do your cladding work.
 Period features are often fragile and you don’t want to risk making any long term damages to the beautiful design.
 With this in mind, below are a few essential tips to guide you through the journey.

 Do your research